-- (a) Related party transactions; - (b) The misuse of the licensee's assets; and - (c) The use of privileged information for personal advantage ('insider trading').

-Any transaction in which Board members or any member of management have potential conflicts of interest should either be proscribed or require formal documented approval by the Board, with measures taken to manage those conflicts.
+- Related party transactions; (a) - (b) The misuse of the licensee's assets; and - The use of privileged information for personal advantage (c) ('insider trading'). - HC-2.6.4 Any transaction in which Board members or any member of management have potential conflicts of interest should either be proscribed or require formal documented approval by the Board, with measures taken to manage those conflicts.

-The Board must ensure that policies and procedures are in place to ensure that necessary customer confidentiality is maintained.
+HC-2.6.5 The Board must ensure that policies and procedures are in place to ensure that necessary customer confidentiality is maintained.